 The most famous boy in the world is a prisoner.
-He’s been charged with a crime he didn’t commit, a crime that could send him to prison for the rest of his life.
-Languishing within The Compound, the most secure juvenile facility in California, while the district attorney vows to make an example of him because of his celebrity status, Lance must endure the daily indignities of the incarcerated.
+He’s been charged with a crime that could send him to prison for the rest of his life.
+Languishing within the most secure juvenile facility in California—with the district attorney vowing to make an example of him—Lance must endure the daily indignities of incarcerated youth.

 New Camelot is fractured without him.
-Ricky and Chris are bereft, living for the weekly phone call that becomes their only lifeline to the brother they so desperately love, while Arthur and Jenny feel the loss of their son with a sadness that can’t be quelled.
-And what about Michael, the highly volatile teen who helped write the proposition that will change California forever?
-Could he really be the monster he says he is?
-His hatred of Ricky is palpable, and his instability may well threaten the lives of everyone at New Camelot.
+Ricky is bereft, while Arthur feels the loss of his son with a despondency that can’t be quelled.
+Then there’s Michael, the volatile teen who helped write the proposition that will change California forever.
+His instability may well threaten the lives of everyone at New Camelot.

-As the election looms closer, Proposition 51 takes on an even greater significance in light of the pending trial of the century.
-The more harshly fifteen-year-old Lance is treated within the broken justice system, the more he contemplates the wisdom of his idea that children need more adult rights.
-If The Child Voter Act becomes law, won’t it simply allow adults to throw more kids into prison with impunity?
+As the election looms closer, Proposition 51 takes on an even greater significance in light of the pending trial.
+The more harshly Lance is treated within the broken justice system, the more he contemplates the wisdom of children having more adult rights.
+If The Child Voter Act becomes law, and fourteen-year-olds become “legal adults,” might it simply allow real adults to throw more kids into prison?

-Whichever way the voters decide, his greatest fear remains the same: will he ever again be with the people he loves?
+Whichever way the voters decide, Lance’s greatest fear remains the same: will he ever rejoin the people he loves?